-It’s fine if you don’t like the general idea of exercise.
-You don’t need to go to the gym to remain active.
+You don’t need to go to a gym to remain active.
 Instead, take a walk around your neighborhood or apartment complex.
-Seek out local trails that are for beginner’s and reconnect with nature.
+Seek out local trails that are for beginners and reconnect with nature.

-If walking isn’t your speed, buy a cheap bike (new or used) for under $100 and bike around your city.
+If walking isn’t your speed, buy a cheap bike (new or used) for less than $100 and bike around your city.
 Better yet, if you’re in a major city, rent a bike for a day or two and see if it’s worth investing in the hobby.

-Hiking and walking only require decent shoes, which you probably already have, and comfortable clothes.
-Having a backpack and water bottle is useful for hiking, but not essential if you’re doing a mile loop or something similar.
+Hiking and walking require only decent shoes—which you probably already have—and comfortable clothes.
+Having a backpack and water bottle is useful for hiking, but they're not essential if you’re doing a mile loop or something similar.

-If you’re not the “page flipping” type, try audiobooks.
-They’re like podcasts — you can take them anywhere and listen to them on a walk!
+If you’re not the page-flipping type, try audiobooks.
+They’re like podcasts and you can take them anywhere and listen to them on a walk.

 Instead of buying books, try borrowing them from the library.
-(Remember those?
-Yeah, they still exist.)
-Many libraries have been expanding their digital selection, so the chance of being able to borrow an audiobook or ebook is greater than ever.
-You can also find many websites that offer free ebooks (although they tend to be older).
+Many libraries continue to expand their digital selections, so the chance of being able to borrow an audiobook or ebook is greater than ever.
+You also can find many websites that offer free ebooks, though they tend to be older.

-Writing can be good for the soul, though — especially keeping a journal.
-If you find it hard to vent to people, or if it’s difficult for you to work through things out loud, writing your thoughts down can help you make sense of it.
+Keeping a journal can be good for the soul, though.
+If you find it hard to vent to people, or if it’s difficult for you to work through things out loud, writing down your thoughts can help you make sense of it.

-Beyond that, writing poetry, a novella, or a book can be an amazing creative journey to undertake.
-And all it takes is a pen and paper, or software like Microsoft Word or Google Docs.
+Beyond that, writing poetry, a short story, or even a novel can be an amazing creative journey to undertake.
+All it takes is a pen and paper, or software like Microsoft Word or Google Docs.

 04Cooking and Baking